aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/Optional-APIGateway-IAMAuth.md

 # Optional Module 2 Extension: Serverless APIs with IAM-based Authorization

-In this **optional extension to module 2**, you will update your serverless backend for your Wild Rydes application leveraging [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) to use IAM-based authorization as a more secure authentication option which includes request signing.
+In this **optional extension to module 2**, you will update your serverless backend for your Wild Rydes application leveraging [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) to use request signing with IAM-based authorization as a more secure authentication option.

-**If you would like to skip this optional extension**, you are able to proceed to module 3, [IAM-based Authorization](../3_IAMAuthorization).
+**If you would like to skip this optional extension**, you are able to proceed to module 3 directly, [IAM-based Authorization](../3_IAMAuthorization).

 ## Solution Architecture

 Building on Module 2, this module updates our Serverless backend built earlier using Amazon API Gateway and AWS Lambda to use IAM-based authorization.
 This extends our authorization capability to offer fine-grained access control authorizing differently per API operation and enhancing security via request signing.
 By enabling IAM-based authorization, you will use the same type of authentication, authorization, and request signing used by all AWS services and SDKs.

 [Request signing](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) is a more secure implementation of API request authentication where each API request made is signed with a signature unique to the request itself.
 Hence, no static API keys or bearer tokens are directly sent to the backend service and any man-in-the-middle attacks would not be able to use such API keys or bearer tokens to impersonate a valid user with the backend resources.
 AWS APIs and SDKs use a request signing algorithm nammed [Signature V4 (Sigv4)](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) which is what you will enable your API to use in this module.

+> For production APIs, you should use either the token-based authorization OR request signing authorization via IAM demonstrated in this module, but not use both for the same API.

 ![Module 2 architecture](../images/wildrydes-module2-architecture.png)